FARSHORE-PRINCE/ProjectPlag/README.md

 ## Benefits

-### For Students
-- Encourages exploration and undertaking of unique project endeavors.
+- For Students: Encourages exploration and undertaking of unique project endeavors.

-### For Educators
-- Provides tools to facilitate peer learning and collaboration.
+- For Educators: Provides tools to facilitate peer learning and collaboration.

 With its comprehensive suite of features and robust technology stack, ProjectPlag is poised to be a cornerstone in fostering a culture of innovation and academic excellence within the educational landscape.